 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-The Terratek 20V Cordless Strimmer is a great value product that combines both trimming and edging capabilities in one strimming package.
+The top of our list is the Terratek 20V Cordless Strimmer.
+This cordless strimmer is a great-value product that combines both trimming and edging capabilities in one strimming package.

-Then throw in the fact that this system can also edge, has an adjustable height of 95cm to 115cm, and comes with a 2-year warranty, and it's clear to see it is a very strong all-round package.
+Weighing in at just 2kgs, the Terratek 20V Cordless Strimmer is also light, and it comes with large 25cm trimming diameter and quick change blades.
+These blades just snap in and out of the blade housing, making replacing them easy.
+Throw in the fact that this system can also edge with an adjustable height of 95cm to 115cm, and comes with a 2-year warranty, and it's clear to see it is a very strong all-round package.
 And especially so at its budget price point.

-To see how this model performs against a top-rated rival, then read T3's Terratek 20V vs Ego ST1510E comparison feature.
+To see how this model performs against a top-rated rival, then read our Terratek 20V vs Ego ST1510E (opens in new tab) comparison feature.

 Is there anything more faffish than having to wind springy nylon line around a strimmer spindle?
 You know the scenario.
 For some unknown reason the line suddenly stops feeding through while you're trimming so you remove the lid on the line feeder and – zing – the whole lot springs out in one big tangled mess.
 You then spend the next 15 minutes trying to wind it back on the spool only to discover you didn’t wind it on as well as they did at the factory and now it’s worse than before.
 So you chuck the whole damn lot into the shed where it still resides to this day.